sheyll/b9-vm-image-builder/README.md

 Some Basic Features:
 --------------------
-* Tailored for software compilation environments and VM image creation
+* Tailored for bot software compilation environments and VM image creation
+* Creation of cloud-init (NoCloud) ISO images, VFAT images and directories
+* Assembly and creation of arbitrary files with safe variable interpolation
+* Creation of multiple images/machines/cloud-configs based on creation rules
+* Syntax-checked merging of several cloud-config yaml user-data files with variable expansion
+* Syntax-checked parsing and recombination of Erlang/OTP sys.config files with variable expansion
+* Reusing and Sharing of vm-images, e.g. via The Internet using 'push' and 'pull'
-* Run commands inside a guest container
+* Arbitrary command execution inside a guest container
+* Execution of interactive commands inside guest containers
 * Create empty VM Images with file system
+* Builtin config file formatter
 * Create CopyOnWrite-Images backed by existing QCow2 or Raw images
 * Create disk images from other disk image
 * Derive disk images from a partition inside of an existing disk image